How to use SeaTools for Windows

 However, Seatools for Windows often displays the serial number and even the model number of the internal drive inside the external case, and these numbers do not correspond to the numbers that Seagate assigns to the external unit as a whole.

-(Please see these 2 Knowledge Base articles for information on finding the model number of a drive: Document ID: 204211 and Document ID: 204763.)
+(Please see the Knowledge Base article for information on finding the model number of a drive: Document ID: 204211.)

-Seagate and Maxtor drives models are given a gold drive icon.
-Non-Seagate drives have a silver drive icon.
+Seagate, Samsung, LaCie and Maxtor drives models are given a gold drive icon.
+Non-Seagate drives have a silver drive icon

 You may select more than one drive at a time to test them simultaneously.